 When to Fertilize

-Although the exact timing can vary due to weather conditions and climate zone, the final fertilizer application should be made sometime in November in most regions--at the point when the grass has stopped growing or has slowed down to the pint of not needing to be mowed.
+Although the exact timing can vary due to weather conditions and climate zone, the final fertilizer application should be made sometime in November in most regions, at the point when the grass has stopped growing or has slowed down to the point of not needing to be mowed.
 Do not wait until the ground freezes, however.
 Ideally, there is still active growth occurring, but not enough to warrant mowing.

 Proper timing is essential.
 If fertilizer is applied too early while grass or garden plants are vigorously growing, it can invite winter injury and snow mold the following spring.
 Do not ever apply fertilizer to frozen soil or over snow or ice.

 Nitrogen is the most important nutrient for a fall fertilizer.
-A recommended dose for lawns if for 1 lb. of soluble nitrogen be applied for every 1000 square feet, or 1.5 to 2 lb. of slow-release nitrogen for every 1000 square feet.
-A complete fertilizer with a high ratio of both nitrogen and potassium (K) is essential for enhanced rooting, cold hardiness, disease resistance and wear tolerance.
+A recommended dose for lawns is one pound of soluble nitrogen for every 1000 square feet or one and a half to two pounds of slow-release nitrogen for every 1000 square feet.
+A complete fertilizer with a high ratio of both nitrogen and potassium (K) is essential for enhanced rooting, cold hardiness, disease resistance, and wear tolerance.
 Be wary of applying a fertilizer with too much phosphorus (P), since run-off of this nutrient can be very damaging to rivers and streams.

-For example, an acceptable fertilizer blend would be one with an N:P:K ration of 24-4-12 with IBDU (Isobutylidene diurea).
-In this formulation, a small amount of nitrogen is immediately available to the plant while the rest is in slow release form, allowing it to slowly break down and provide an extended feeding to the grass.
+An ideal fall fertilizer blend has an N:P:K (nitrogen to phosphorus to potassium) ratio of 24-4-12 with IBDU (Isobutylidene diurea).
+In this formulation, a small amount of nitrogen is immediately available to the plant while the rest is in slow-release form, allowing it to slowly break down and provide an extended feeding to the grass.

 The recommendations for flower and vegetable gardens are similar.
 A mild fertilizer feeding in the fall will replenish the soil and prepare it for a quicker green-up when planting begins the following spring.
 Gardens do better with this approach than with a heavy dose of fertilizer in the early spring.